Lemon Crinkle Cookies

 - All-purpose flour – I always use all-purpose flour with great success.
 You do not need any other flour.

-- Cornstarch - Also known as cornflour - I never miss an opportunity to add starch, cornflour, rice flour, semolina.
-These add a nice crumbly melt-in-the-mouth feel.
+- Cornstarch – Also known as cornflour – I never miss an opportunity to add starch, cornflour, rice flour, or semolina.
+These add a nice crumbly, melt-in-the-mouth feel.
 It also lightens the cookie.

-- Sugar - I've used white sugar of course, because I want the yellow color to shine thru.
-If you choose to use brown sugar, note that it will add a brown tinge to your cookies, as well as give it a slight caramel taste.
+- Sugar – I’ve used white sugar, of course, because I want the yellow color to shine through.
+If you choose to use brown sugar, note that it will add a brown tinge to your cookies, as well as give them a slight caramel taste.

-- Vanilla extract - I like using vanilla extract.
+- Vanilla extract – I like using vanilla extract.
 And yet, it also tends to color the dough.
 So, if you need a white or plain white dough, add clear vanilla extract or rose essence.
-That said, always use a good quality vanilla extract.
-I know it's expensive which is why I make my vanilla extract, vanilla bean paste as well as vanilla sugar.
+That said, always use a good-quality vanilla extract.
+I know it’s expensive, which is why I make my vanilla extract, vanilla bean paste, and vanilla sugar.

 - Combine flour, cornstarch, baking powder, and salt – and set aside.